Upland station

-Upland station is at 300 East A Street in Upland, California, just east of Euclid Ave.
-It has 170 free parking spaces.
+Upland station is a railway station at 300 East A Street in Upland, California, just east of Euclid Avenue.
+It has a park and ride lot with 308 paid spaces.
 The station is part of the Metrolink commuter railway's San Bernardino Line.
 The station is owned by the City of Upland.

-Omnitrans does not directly serve the station, but runs route 83 along Euclid Avenue.
+Omnitrans does not directly serve the station, but runs route 83 along Euclid Avenue, about two blocks away from the platform.

-Both bus and rail service run 7 days a week.